NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-20-strategy/index.md

 Activities are prioritized and detailed at the monthly meeting with the board of owners, subsequently organized into "epics"[^1] within Atlassian Jira.

-[^1]: "Epic.”
+[^1]: "Epic."
 The Agile Dictionary, [agiledictionary.org/309/epic/](https://www.agiledictionary.org/309/epic/).
 Accessed 19 Feb.
 2024.

 For each epic, we outline specific Jira tasks, clarifying objectives and approaches.
 For activities with unclear scope, the first task will be a "spike"[^2] where we try to break the activity into more manageable tasks, with clear specifications and "definition of done"[^3].
 This creates a cohesive thread from the overarching strategy down to the specific tasks to be carried out by the digital preservation team.

-[^2]: “Spike.”
+[^2]: "Spike."
 The Agile Dictionary, [agiledictionary.com/209/spike/](https://agiledictionary.com/209/spike/).
 Accessed 19 Feb.
 2024.

-[^3]: "Definition of done.”
+[^3]: "Definition of done."
 The Agile Dictionary, [agiledictionary.org/8/definition-of-done/](https://www.agiledictionary.org/8/definition-of-done/).
 Accessed 19 Feb.
 2024.

-{{< figure src="figure.webp" alt="figure of strategy, roadmap, delivery plan, epics, tasks" align=center >}}
+{{< figure src="figure.webp"
+  caption="Figure of our strategy, roadmap, delivery plan, epics, and tasks" alt="Figure showing excerpts from our strategy document, 2 year roadmap, monthly delivery plan, epics, and tasks on a kanban board." align=center
+>}}

 This structured approach has proven effective.
 It has set a clear direction for NLN’s digital preservation work, constantly reminding the team of our strategic goals through daily Jira tasks and activities.